fggo/python/README.md

 ## User Accounts

 ### Allowing Users to Enter Data
+Before we build an authentication system for creating accounts, we’ll first add some pages that allow users to enter their own data.

 Currently, only a superuser can enter data through the admin site.
 We don’t want users to interact with the admin site, so we’ll use Django’s form-building tools to build pages that allow users to enter data.

 #### Adding New Topics